 How long will you learn?

-- 1 week of course introduction and orientation to online learning
+- one week of course introduction and orientation to online learning

-- 8 weeks of addressing the course topics one by one (see below for more details)
+- eight weeks of addressing the course topics one by one (see below for more details)

-- 1 week for the final assignment and completing pending tasks
+- one week for the final assignment and completing pending tasks

 Who should apply

 Diplo seeks applications from the following, from both developed and developing countries: